GlennVL-AP/cpp-programming-slides/slides/session_3_labo/index.md

 ```

 Note:
-* How to use the except function for preconditions?
+* How to use the expect() function for preconditions?
 * See also hellocontracts example in devcontainer.
 ---
 ## Clang-tidy